chvmp/champ_setup_assistant/README.md

  3.1.1 The following assumptions have been made to avoid fragmentation across different robots as there can be thousands of ways to create a robot's URDF.
 You need to modify your URDF if any of these assumptions are not met:

+- There are no rotation between frames (joint's origin-rpy are all set to zero).
 - Hip joints rotate in the X axis.
 - Upper Leg joints rotate in the Y axis.
 - Lower Leg joints rotate in the Y axis.
-- Origins of actuators' meshes are located in the center of rotation.
+- Origins of actuators' meshes are located at the center of rotation.
 - All joints at zero position will results the robot's legs to be fully stretched towards the ground.
 From frontal and sagittal view, all legs should be perpendicular to the ground.
-This can be achieved by setting all joint's origin-rpy to zero.

 You can use the image below as a reference.